RU

 Discover Russia's traditional drinks, from locally produced spirits to regional wines.

-A clear, distilled alcoholic beverage traditionally made from grains or potatoes.
-Commonly consumed neat and chilled.
+Clear distilled alcoholic beverage traditionally made from grains or potatoes.
+Russia's national drink.
+Consumed neat and chilled.
+Toast culture important - never drink without toast.
+Quality vodka should be smooth, pure, odorless.

 spirit40%